php-ru/symfony-docs-ru/testing.rst

 Accessing the Container
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 4.1
-    The ``self::$container`` property was introduced in Symfony 4.1.

 It's highly recommended that a functional test only tests the response.
 But
 under certain very rare circumstances, you might want to access some services